 - Get support.
 The importance of social support for HIV long-term survivors cannot be measured.
 A health care provider can be a source of support.
 So can a mental health counselor, peer mentor, or support group.
 They can help you connect with activities, family and friends, and even groups of other long-term survivors.
-You can also find community and support by browsing the resources in AIDSmap's e-atlas.

 - Tell your stories.
-Speaking your truth is part of healing, and makes important contributions to our community's history.
+Speaking your truth is part of healing and makes important contributions to our community's history.
 You can share your story in a support group, with friends or family, at events and speaking engagements, online, and more.
 The Well Project's A Girl Like Me online blog community is one place where women living with HIV, including many long-term survivors, share their journeys with HIV.
 Join us!
 Positive Women's Network-USA also welcomes blog submissions from women living with HIV.

 - Find your purpose.
-Committing to an activity that excites you, working or volunteering on something you believe in, and rediscovering your talents are just a few ways to experience pleasure and be productive, which can help you gain a sense of purpose in your life.
+Committing to an activity that excites you, working or volunteering for something you believe in, and rediscovering your talents are just a few ways to experience pleasure and be productive, which can help you gain a sense of purpose in your life.